swimmingly/swimmingly.github.io/_pages/other/overview.md

 We need freedom to live, but we are captured.
 A universal mistake about government holds the world in thrall, most obviously here in America.
 This essay opens the cage.

-At least, it can for the freedom-loving, truth-seeking individualist it is written for, be you a stubborn teenager, Ayn Rand fan, Objectivist, libertarian, anarcho-capitalist, American patriot, disillusioned liberal, precocious conservative, admirer of America, etc.
+At least, it can for the freedom-loving, truth-seeking individualist it is written for, be you an Ayn Rand fan, Objectivist, libertarian, anarcho-capitalist, American patriot, disillusioned liberal, precocious conservative, admirer of America, or stubborn teenager, etc.

 If you assume individualism means showing you are different from others or living in isolation; or that it must be tempered by duty, sacrifice, and submission to group demands, etc, this is not for you.